 – Conti J.A. et al. Health and safety practices in the nanomaterials workplace: results from an international survey, Environmental Science & Technology, 42 (9), 3155-3162, 2008

 .
 The situation is slowly improving: personal protective equipment (PPE) and collective protective equipment are gradually being introduced, particularly for research and development laboratory staff.
-These issues of safety of use and health risks are beginning to be taken more into account, but there is still much to be done: efforts must be intensified.
+These issues of safety of use and health risks are beginning to be taken more into account, but there is still much to be done and efforts must be intensified.

 Companies reluctant to participate in risk research efforts